-The Music for Singing time 2021 for Come Follow Me Doctrine and Covenants is all ready to go!
+The Music for Singing time 2021 for Come Follow Me Doctrine and Covenants is available and all ready to go!
 There’s never a better time than the present to get yourself armed and ready for the upcoming year!
 Regardless of what the new year may look like!

 There are 3 suggested songs for each month of the year.
 If you want to teach all 3, you can.
 If you want to focus on 1, you can!
-You decide what works best for you and your primary and go from there.
+You get to decide what works best for you and your primary and go from there.

 Here are a few of my personal thoughts in order to try and fit it all in while keeping my sanity!